mahaley22/Uncertainty-Sampling/index.md

 2) Use Uncertainty plots in order to drive analysis and interpretibility of results.

-This work was inspired in part by Human-in-the-Loop Machine Learning by Robert Munro © 2020 For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the model may be trying to say ... something about its own uncertainty.
+This work was inspired in part by Human-in-the-Loop Machine Learning by Robert Munro © 2020

+For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the model may be trying to say ... something about its own uncertainty.
 The choice of MT affords a look at not just on the overall aggregate output sentence uncertainty, but on the constituent tokens which can lend to some interpretibility.

-So as part of
-Let's say you want to rank and find the "most uncertain" outputs (in this case, sentences)  for human review and possible (re)training.
-Interestingly enough, using a custom softmax, or using a the first or second bar chart instead of the 3rd combination as I do in the notebook, *can* change the overall uncertainty rankings of multiple outputs.
+So in an active learning cycle using model uncertainty sampling, you want to rank the "most uncertain" outputs (in this case, sentences) in order to gain a better understanding prioritization for error analysis, human review and possible (re)training, as well as iterating on the model itself, e.g. hyperparameter tuning.

+The original model's output just selected the maximum raw score (logits) from each timestamp.
+Afer that (i.e. post-optimization) this notebook softmax normalization to these scores, so that for a given timestamp, all the scores add up to one.
+Then, this notebook uses the normalized softmax scores for three somewhat different measures of uncertainty, the
+a) Least Confidence difference between the score and 1), and
+b) Margin of Confidence (difference between the top score and its runner-up).
+c) is simply an aggregation of the first two (by multiplying), and that is what's used in the rest of the notebook for analysis.

+No matter what the uncertainy score used, let's say a) or b) above instead of c), or even using a different custom softmax for scoring itself, *can* change the overall uncertainty rankings of multiple outputs.
 That Munro book I cite at the top of the nb emphasizes that there's nothing probabilistic or magical about softmax for this purpose, but its especially useful for uncertainty when softmax is not originally used as part of the optimization of the final layer.
 That all the scores add up to 1 leads some to that "probabilistic" confusion, but it doesn't matter.

-The original model's output just selected the maximum raw score (logits) from each timestamp.
-Afer that (post-optimization) a softmax normalization is added, so that for a given timestamp, all the scores add up to one.

-Here I'll just pause to note that the potentital confusion (pardon the pun) among terms like "uncertainty" and "confidence" and "probability".
+Here I'll just pause to note that the potential confusion (pardon the pun) among terms like "uncertainty" and "confidence" and "probability".
 Since this is a conditional (distributive) model, the a given uncertainty score let's say 0.6, is *not* an indication that there is a 60% probability that this is wrong.
 In fact, the point is to try different metrics in order to gain more insights in our error analysis by uncertainty, as we do in the notebook.
 Keep in mind that different metrics can yield different rankings of uncertainty

 (Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
 Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
 Remember, to verify Google Translate is your friend!)